 Late autumn, things are starting to thin out a little bit, and the ridges, one after the other.
 You see that around here, too.
 One ridge after the other.
 You climb up on top of one, and there's another one behind it.
 The early European settlers were quite unsettled by this.
 They would get up over one ridge, and there was another one that they had to go past.
 Lots of lovely vegetation, mountain laurel, flame azalea.
 Lots and lots of animals that live in there.

 This is another thing that national parks are wonderful for.
 They preserve flora and fauna.
-If we didn't have a national park in Great Smokeys, who knows what would be there?
+If we didn't have a national park in Great Smokies, who knows what would be there?
 Maybe it would have been logged for farmland, or a subdivision, or a highway.
-So the fact that it's a national park preserves all of these wonderful critters and plants.
+So, the fact that it's a national park preserves all of these wonderful critters and plants.
 Rhododendrons in the background.
 Just a lovely place.
-So you should take a trip down there.
-So we're going to find out why the Smokeys are important to us, why the Appalachians are the way they are, why the Appalachian Trail stretches up through there.
+So, you should take a trip down there.
+So, we're going to find out why the Smokies are important to us, why the Appalachians are the way they are, why the Appalachian Trail stretches up through there.

 And that's what we're seeing over here.
 Those rumples in the hood of the red car, and those rumbles in the hood of the yellow car, think of those as the Appalachian Mountains.
 That's how the Appalachians were created.
 Two continents collided, not go dogs, but two continents collided.
 And when they collided, neither one gave way. .
 If you remember from last time, the subduction one, when oceanic crusts and continental crusts collide, one of them gives way.
 One of them sinks under.
-And so you don't have these types of mountains that are produced when two continents collide.
-When they collide, neither one wants to sink down, and so they just crumple up, get shortened.
-And as a shortened, they rise up in these peaks that we see around us here in Central Pennsylvania and down in the Great Smokeys.
+And so, you don't have these types of mountains that are produced when two continents collide.
+When they collide, neither one wants to sink down, and so, they just crumple up, get shortened.
+And as they get shortened, they rise up in these peaks that we see around us here in Central Pennsylvania and down in the Great Smokies.

 Here's a picture of the Appalachians.
 And this is a perfect shot, ridge after ridge after ridge after ridge, long skinny things.
 We are sitting on the hood of the blue car looking up along the hood of that car towards one of the drivers.
 I'm going to go back here real briefly to the go dog picture.
 Imagine you're sitting at that collision point, looking up along the hood.
 That's all it is.
 That's all that these Appalachians are, writ large.